morningred88/AWS/SAP-C01_SA_Professional/Security/Security_notes.md

 ## S3 Security

 For SSE-C, you are mandatory to use HTTPS, because you sending  the encryption key over the internet.
 We don't want someone to do man-in-the-middle-attack to retrieve your encryption key.

+## Network security, DDos, Shield & WAF

+### Host firewall

+This is firewall to EC2 instance.
+It is software based, and highly customizable.
+There is no AWS specific software for doing host firewall.
+It is up to you to find something you like, and have this extra level protection on your EC2 instances.